Deep Learning Techniques for In-Crop Weed Identification: A Review: Conclusion

 \section{Conclusion}

-In this paper, we reviewed the recent progresses in the field of deep learning based weed identification and discussed the challenges and opportunities for future research.
-After introducing the fundamentals of deep learning techniques, we provided a systematical review from three aspects: research data, evaluation, and weed identification methods.
-There have been more than 10 public datasets collected through different modalities and many weed identification methods have been reported across different research disciplines due to the inter-disciplinary nature of this topic.
-It is also noticed that most existing weed identification methods were proposed by using the architectures developed for generic deep learning problems.
-Finally, we discussed the challenges and opportunities in terms of 5 different learning techniques and large scale dataset.
-Overall, deep learning based weed identification has gained increasing interest from different research communities and we feel that large scale datasets are strongly needed to bring this research direction to a new level.
+In this paper, we reviewed the recent progresses in the field of deep learning based weed recognition and discussed the challenges and opportunities for future research.
+After introducing the fundamentals of deep learning techniques, we provided a systematical review from three aspects: research data, evaluation, and weed recognition methods.
+There have been more than 10 public datasets collected through different modalities and many weed recognition methods have been reported across different research disciplines due to the inter-disciplinary nature of this topic.
+It is also noticed that most existing weed recognition methods were proposed by using the architectures developed for generic deep learning problems. \kun{Given the substantial differences in output granularity, the selection of specific recognition approaches should be governed by the in-field weed control treatment scenario.
+Where highly precise control methods are needed or where occlusion may reduce the effectiveness of coarser approaches, a trade-off may required in the complexity of architecture selected and hence complexity of training and deploying such an architecture in the field.} Finally, we discussed the challenges and opportunities in terms of 5 different learning techniques and large scale dataset.
+Overall, deep learning based weed recognition has gained increasing interest from different research communities and we feel that large scale datasets are strongly needed to bring this research direction to a new level.